nailsnails/bearcat_simulation/README.md

 sudo apt install ros-$ROS_DISTRO-controller-manager
 ```

+This package assumes that the `realsense2_description` package with the camera description files installed.

 ### → Step 1: Create a ROS2 Workspace

 1. Open a terminal and **Set up ROS2**.